rainbowdashlabs/sql-java/README.md

 A `DELETE` statement is also a type of update.
 That's why we can use the same mechanism, like earlier, to check if we deleted the player.\
-If you execute a `DELETE` without `WHERE` your whole table will be wiped.
+If you execute a `DELETE` without `WHERE` your whole table will be wiped which would have the same effect as `TRUNCATE`.

 ## Reading Data